Festivals in Budapest

 Summer on Chain Bridge

 Balaton sound is, as the name is telling already, not taking place in Budapest but many people from Budapest and all over the country come and enjoy a long weekend down in Zamardi on Lake Balaton for the biggest House Music festival in Hungary.
 The Balaton Sound is a relatively young festival but has build up to a top destination for international, well known DJs such as David Guetta, Sven Väth or Paul Kalkbrenner.
 The special thing about Balaton Sound is the location which is right at the beach of Lake Balaton where people hang out in the water, have drinks and listen to music all day long.
 The festival is also well visited by international people such as Dutch, English or Germans.
 Balaton Sound is a festival from the same organizer as the Sziget Festival so these guys have best contacts to artists and have a lot of experience on how to make a successful festival.
-Ticket prices are around the same as for Sziget Fesztival.
+Ticket prices are around the same as for Sziget Festival.
 IF you plan to go there you should already check for accommodation down there since Zamardi is a fairly small place and hotels or holiday houses are really rare.
 You can also camp near the festival but there are many people who do not like camping so check to get a hotel as early as possible.

-Sweet Days Festival
+The Sweet Days Festival

-The Sweet Days Festival (Édes Napok csokoládé- és édességfesztivál) is a festival all about sweets, chocolate, ice cream and candy made by local producers.
+(Édes Napok csokoládé- és édességfesztivál as it is originally called) is a festival all about sweets, chocolate, ice cream and candy made by local producers.
 The festival takes place in the Buda Castle in the middle of December and takes 3 days.
-Except from sweets you will not see much except a beautiful view over the city of Budapest.
+Apart from sweets you will not see much except a beautiful view over the city of Budapest and some of the typical booths you can find on any festival in Budapest selling sausages, Lángos or chicken breast for the hunger.
+However people are not coming to Sweet Days because of the great salty food but about sweets hand made from small local producers.
+I think it is worth a visit especially because Hungarians are into sweets very much and can offer maybe things you haven’t seen or tried before.
+What you will see is not mass production but art.

 I love the Balaton Sound Festival.
 You can really meet great people there and party all night… ITs very cool.
 Also I love Balaton